ttdm/Symphonium/README.md

 - RTMIDI
 - MIDIFile

-I thank all the people that gave me some advices while I created Symphonium.
 Now that an alpha version is available, I'm totally open to contributions !
+Thanks to the ones that already took some time to improve Symphonium :
+- zemser
+- probonopd